ravina029/Pipelines/README.md

-pipelines provide a structured and efficient way to organize the machine learning workflow, ensuring consistency, readability, and reproducibility.
+**Pipelines** provide a structured and efficient way to organize the machine learning workflow, ensuring consistency, readability, and reproducibility.
 They are particularly beneficial in situations involving complex preprocessing steps and hyperparameter tuning.

 **Convenience and Simplicity:**